 It’s frustrating.
 You wish you could score the first time.
 The fact is, confidence comes with repetition.
-Let’s get to it.
+Let’s explore the Learning Zone.

 You’re impatient with yourself.